AryToNeX/Glasscord/README.md

 ## How do I install it?
 Well, glad you asked!

 - Look in the Releases section for the latest released version of Glasscord.
-Download the `glasscord.asar` file from there.
+[Download the `glasscord.asar` file from there](https://github.com/AryToNeX/Glasscord/releases/latest/download/glasscord.asar).
 - Locate your Electron app installation folder.
 We will assume it being the root directory from now on.
 - Locate the `resources` folder.
-Inside it you'll likely have an `app.asar` file OR an `app` folder.
+Inside it you'll likely have an `app.asar` file **OR** an `app` folder.

+# THIS PART OF THE INSTALLATION DEPEND ON YOUR INSTALLED DISCORD APPLICATION, DON´T FOLLOW BOTH CASE STEPS

 #### Case 1: you have an `app.asar` file
 - Create an `app` folder.
 - Now you need to get the `package.json` file from the `app.asar` file.
   The best and quickest way to extract it via the `asar` command line tool.

-  If you don't have it, install it via `sudo npm install -g --engine-strict asar`.
+  If you don't have it, install it via `npm install -g --engine-strict asar`. *This may require administrative rights*.

+  *You will have to install [node.js](https://nodejs.org) on your system to use npm commands*.

   Run this script where the `app.asar` file is:
   ```